cea-hpc/wi4mpi/doc/source/developer_guide.rst

    -  interface\_fort.c: Contain the overload symbol mechanism for Fortran MPI Function
-   -  interface\_test.c: Contain the overload symbol mechanism for C MPI Function and rerooting to CodeChooser
+   -  interface\_test.c: Contain the overload symbol mechanism for C MPI Function and rerouting to CodeChooser

 -  header: